MichaelPaddon/imaplar/docs/index.rst

 *Imaplar* [#f1]_ monitors one or more mailboxes on one or more IMAP servers.
 Unseen messages are passed to a user defined policy for processing.

+*Imaplar* is intended for the automated processing of incoming mail.
+Use cases include anti-spam measures and automated redirection.
-*Imaplar* operates in two phases:
+The tool operates in two phases:

 1. Startup.
-Each mailbox, on each monitored server, is examined for unseen messages.
+Each mailbox is examined for unseen messages.
-   Each unseen message is passed to the policy associated with its mailbox.
+   Each unseen message is processed by the mailbox's policy.

 2. Ongoing.
-Each mailbox is watched for the arrival of new unseen messages.
+Each mailbox is monitored for new unseen messages.
-   Each new message is passed to its mailbox's policy.
+   When they arrive, they are processed by the policy.

 Synopsis
 ========